Position

 • A Master's degree in Counseling, Social Work, Psychology, or a related field.

-• Certification as a Substance Abuse Counselor (e.g., CADC, LADC) is preferred.
+• Certification as an Addictions Counselor (CADC) or CADC equivalent is preferred.

-• Experience working with individuals with substance abuse issues.
+• Minimum of 2 years of experience working with individuals with substance abuse issues.

 Is becoming a Substance Abuse Counselor a good career path?